syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ### Horizontal

-To display horizontal error value only, you can set the [`Mode`] as `Horizontal` as shown in the below code example.
+To display horizontal error value only, you can set the [`Mode`] as `Horizontal` as shown in the following code.

 {% tabs %}